-Videos to help Grade 3 students learn how to compare fractions with the same numerator using <, >, or = and use a model to reason about their size.
+Videos and solutions to help Grade 3 students learn how to compare fractions with the same numerator using <, >, or = and use a model to reason about their size.

 Common Core Standards: 3.NF.3d